Connecting to a database in a MySQL® cluster

 Special FQDNs

-Alongside regular FQDNs, Managed Service for MySQL® provides several special FQDNs, which can also be used when connecting to a cluster.
+Alongside regular FQDNs, Managed Service for MySQL® offers special FQDNs that can also be used for cluster connections.

 Warning

-If, when the master host is changed automatically, a host with no public access becomes a new master or the most recent replica, you will not be able to access them from the internet.
+If automatic failover promotes a host without public access to master or most recent replica, you will not be able to connect to that host from the internet.
 To avoid this, enable public access for all cluster hosts.

 Current master

-When connecting to this FQDN, both read and write operations are allowed.
+When connecting to this FQDN, you can perform read and write operations.

 Most recent replica